 I’ve been to many international airports but never recall having to scan my bag an additional time before leaving, which I understand is required because Moldova happens to be an ideal destination for the smuggling of contrabrand.
 Similar to Ukraine, and just about all Eastern European countries for that matter, if you are dressed even moderately well and give off the Marcus Brody appearance of not being from the area (that’s me in a nutshell when I travel) you’ll be harassed by pesky cab drivers before locating the airport exit.

 Cab drivers in this part of the world happen to be one of my pet peeves.
-Of course like anyone else they are trying to make a living so a naive foreigner is a big score for them.
-My suggestion is to find a kiosk in the airport and ask them to find you a driver.
-Once they do, negotiate the price in advance and have the driver write the number in either dollars or the local currency on a piece of paper.
-Most cab drivers will go without the meter and then gauge how much they can rip you off.
-It sounds rough but in countries like these, it’s a dog eat dog world so if the roles were reversed, I’d probably do the same.
+Of course, like anyone else in the world, they are trying to make a living so a naive foreigner like myself is a big score for them.
+My suggestion is to find a kiosk in the airport and ask the staff there assist you in finding a driver.
+Once they do, negotiate the price in advance and have the driver write the price of the fare in either dollars or the local currency on a piece of paper.
+Most cab drivers in this part of the world will purposely go without the meter and then gauge how much they can rip you off.
+It sounds rough but in countries like these, it’s a dog eat dog world, so if the roles were reversed, I’d probably do the same.

 My Thoughts on Chișinău, Moldova’s Capital

 Chișinău, the capital, would be an excellent location for a post apocalyptic film.
 Those intrigued by the Cold War or the impression that communism left on the world will find that many buildings from the Soviet era are still in tact.
-Despite the abject failure that was communism, I’ll give them credit because their buildings are still standing!
+Despite the abject failure that was communism, I have to give them credit about their construction abilities because the buildings are still standing!

 In addition to the communist style buildings, the city is littered with half finished building projects whose age – not so unlike dating a tree by looking at the rings – can be measured by the amount of graffiti it has accumulated over time.